 I like the idea of a convertible space.
 Space should transform into how it will be used for that moment.
 We should make use of all available convertible space and try to use only what we need.
 Tiny Homes and Small spaces help us to be creative and to only own what is necessary.

-The design of convertible space in this video does that very well.
+The design of the convertible space in this video does that very well.
 I like the concept but I would believe convertible space could be confusing to a visitor as this space transforms during the visit and changes from the last visit.
-The home should come with user instruction pasted on the movable walls.
+The home should come with user instructions pasted on the movable walls.
 LOL.

-As I explore tiny homes and minimalist concepts to living I remember my mother taking me shopping and saying ” I like that but I have nowhere to put it”.
+As I explore tiny homes and minimalist concepts of living I remember my mother taking me shopping and saying ” I like that but I have nowhere to put it”.
 As I watched this video I realized if we lived in a larger place we would have had more things.
 I am finding out there are more and more things that I can do without as I explore the minimalist lifestyle.

 I am also finding that less stuff leads to less stress and worry.
 I have been taking public transportation and walking more.
 Sitting on a train for 30 minutes to an hour stress-free sure beats driving in this stressful part of the country.
 I frequent JFK International Airport and a lot of locations on Long Island.
 When I use to drive from New Jersey I would sit in traffic at my first tunnel crossing stressed and then had to pay $18 just for the privilege to use it (there was no charge on the return trip).